danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 ```

 This happens because the database has no data, while the api will load 10 movies.
-If you run the app again, the output should be:
+If you run the app again, the output should now be:

 ```
 Found 10 movies (callback #1)
 Found 10 movies (callback #2)
 ```

-This happens because the database now has data, which means that both completion
+This happens because the database now has data, which means that both completions
-calls will return 10 movies.
+will return 10 movies.

+It's worth repeating that having multiple callbacks for a single function call is
+not good.
+We only have it here for simplicity and to visualize what's going on.
+You should adjust the service implementation to only call the completion block once.

 Now bring the app offline and call `getTopRatedMovies` instead (Alamofire caches
 the previous result, so we have to fetch previously unfetched data).
 If you then